Bible verses that show us the importance of praise

 Exodus 15:2

-May our lives continually reflect hearts surrendered to worship, not limited to specific moments, but expressed daily through obedience, thanksgiving, and praise that honors the One who is worthy of it all.
+May our lives continually reflect hearts surrendered to worship—not limited to specific moments, but expressed daily through obedience, gratitude, and praise.
+Let us live in such a way that everything we do declares that God alone is worthy of all glory, honor, and praise.

 More articles on praise: